- Phoma banner

 The disease cycle is similar for both pathogens, which survive over summer on crop debris, particularly the taproot and stem bases of old oilseed rape stubble, which become encrusted with black fruiting bodies.
 Most fruiting bodies are initially the asexual structures that release rain-splash dispersed spores (conidia) but by late summer and into the autumn, the sexual stage occurs as small black spheres around 0.5 mm in diameter.
 These mature to release wind dispersed spores (ascospores) after rain or wetting by dew.
 The ascospores can blow long distances but most are deposited within 300 m of the source.
 Ascospores deposited on leaves of new crops germinate in moist conditions and infect leaves via stomata and wounds, leading to small pale lesions (phoma leaf spot) that appear 7-15 days after infection depending on temperature.
 The pale lesions develop black specks, which are additional asexual fruiting bodies that release splash-dispersed spores.
 Lesions of L. biglobosa are usually smaller and darker in appearance but both types vary according to interactions with the cultivar and recent weather.
 From phoma leaf spot lesions, the fungus grows symptomlessly through the leaf to the stem, where it incubates until early spring when rapid growth by the fungus produces a visible stem rot or canker.
 Severe cankers cause early senescence and lodging but in UK conditions, cankers do not reduce yield unless they expand to girdle at least half the stem by late May.

-Plant breeders have improved resistance of oilseed rape to phoma stem canker in the past 30 years and there are now some varieties which have resistance.
-Other varieties escape many infections due to resistance genes that prevent some spores from infecting and a good background level of quantitative or partial resistance also reduces the severity of disease where infections occur.
-In 2015-16 three commercially available varieties have resistance rating of 8 ('Fencer', 'Harper', 'DK Expower) and one, 'Quartz' has a rating of 9 which is considered completely resistant.
-The resistant varieties are slightly lower yielding but are likely to be more profitable overall in areas where the disease is a problem.
-The impact of recent success in resistance breeding was enhanced by effects of three successive cold winters 2010-2013.
+Plant breeders have improved resistance of oilseed rape to phoma stem canker in the past 30 years.
+Currently no varieties are completely resistant to the disease but some varieties escape many infections due to resistance genes that prevent some spores from infecting and a good background level of quantitative or partial resistance also reduces the severity of disease where infections occur.
+In 2019-20, commercially available varieties have resistance ratings of 3 to 8 (page 46 of the AHDB recommended list).
+The impact of recent success in resistance breeding was enhanced by effects of three successive cold winters 2010-2013 but this has been slightly undone by hot weather in 2018.
 Cold weather slows down disease development resulting in reduced canker severity by harvest and a delay in release of ascospores the following autumn.
 This is why the disease is generally not a problem north of Lincolnshire.
-The knock-on effect of these cold winters and improved cultivar resistance has reduced the impact of canker nationally.
+The knock-on effect of cold winters and improved cultivar resistance had reduced the impact of canker nationally until 2018.
 However, it remains a threat in the south, particularly if climate change predictions come true and it is advised that at least one autumn fungicide increases yields, partially due to control of canker by preventing early infection of the stem.